dobi815/hanabi.github.io/docs/level-5.md

 - Here, Cathy is actually the one making the mistake.
 It follows from *High-Value Principle* that you should never assume that your teammates are making a mistake.
 If Bob is discarding, then it means that Cathy also has the exact same copy of the card, and Cathy should immediately blind-play.

+#### More examples: Example 1.

+An ambigous finesse could also be a self finesse.
+For example, in a 4-player game:
+- Nothing is played on the stacks
+- Alice clues Bob about a red 2 as a *Play Clue*
+- Both Bob **and** Cathy have a red 1 on their *Finesse Position*.
+- Bob will thank that it is a *Finesse* directed at Cathy, and he will discard.
+- Next, Cathy will release this is an ambiguous finesse and play r1.

+#### More examples: Example 2.

+- Nothing is played on the stacks.
+- Alice clues Bob about a red 2 as a *Play Clue*.
+Bob does not know the color of his 2.
+- Bob **and** Donald have a red 1 on their *Finesse Position*.

 <br />

 ## General Principles